int-brain-lab/paper-brain-wide-map/brainwidemap/encoding/README.md

 ### Synthetic data testing and generation

 `synth.py` is a set of functions for generating data using the same assumptions underlying the encoding models and then fitting that data using the model to examine recovery of generative parameters.
+In effect this means taking a set of parameters fit by the model, and producing spike trains from those parameters to simulate a cell in which the true generative process is known exactly.
+Then that synthetic spike train can be used to fit one again, and see how well the model can capture a perfectly known output.

 ### Time series alignement